 Healthcare provides would help integrate their data from HIS, IoT & mobile devices.
 The cloud system would then integrate and condition this data.
 This data is then dished out to providers, payers, billing companies, and pharmacies.

-Healthcare providers help build robust systems on the cloud.
+Healthcare providers help build robust healthcare management systems on the cloud.
 These include services from AWS, Google Compute, and Azure.
 They help deliver solutions around cloud computing for EHR.
 Leveraging the power of API’s you can manage interoperable systems to achieve automation.

 Cloud solution providers help build reliable, scalable, and secure cloud solutions.